dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/printing/how-to-print-windows-form.md

 ## Example

-The following example requires two components added to the form, with the following settings:
+To run the example code, add two components to a form with the following settings:

 | Object            | Property\Event | Value            |
 |-------------------|----------------|------------------|